 Differences in cell type composition between muscles are best captured using single-cell sequencing.
-Previous single cell (De Micheli, Spector et al. 2020, Rubenstein, Smith et al. 2020, Xi, Langerman et al. 2020) and single nucleus (Orchard, Manickam et al. 2021, Perez, McGirr et al. 2021) studies reported the cellular composition of adult human muscles, where single nucleus profiling is preferred because myofibers cannot be dispersed into single cell suspensions.
+Previous single-cell (De Micheli, Spector et al. 2020, Rubenstein, Smith et al. 2020, Xi, Langerman et al. 2020) and single nucleus (Orchard, Manickam et al. 2021, Perez, McGirr et al. 2021) studies reported the cellular composition of adult human muscles, where single nucleus profiling is preferred because myofibers cannot be dispersed into single cell suspensions.
 The high costs associated with single-cell technologies are currently prohibitive for performing large scale analyses of >100 samples such as performed in our study.
 Here, we evaluated differences in cellular composition by deconvolution of bulk RNA-seq based on marker genes reported in single-cell studies.
 This approach appeared to be suitable for analyzing differences in cellular composition between large sets of samples, as we observed good consistency with immunohistochemistry-based analyses of myofiber type and endothelial cell composition.
 A limitation of the deconvolution approach is, however, that this only captures cell types for which discriminative marker genes are available.

-We further acknowledge that RNA expression levels do not necessarily match protein abundance in muscles and do not reflect post translational modifications (Greenbaum, Colangelo et al. 2003, Liu, Beyer et al. 2016).
+We further acknowledge that RNA expression levels do not necessarily match protein abundance in muscles and do not reflect post-translational modifications (Greenbaum, Colangelo et al. 2003, Liu, Beyer et al. 2016).
 Although a protein atlas could relate to muscle cell function better than RNA expression profiles, generating a genome-wide proteome in skeletal muscles is challenging, as muscle proteomes are dominated by the high abundance of high molecular weight sarcomeric proteins, and capturing the low abundance proteins is challenging.
 Despite this limitation, we showed consistency between results obtained by mRNA expression profiling and immunohistochemical staining of the proteins that were in focus in our study.

 In summary, we demonstrated divergent molecular and cellular compositions between skeletal muscles in different anatomically adjacent locations.
-Overall, the consistency of the gene expression patterns, and the results obtained from the immunohistochemistry and RNA in situ hybridization experiments indicates the high accuracy and reliability of the transcriptome atlas generated in this study.
-Therefore, this atlas provides a resource for exploring molecular characteristics of muscles and studying the association between molecular signatures, muscle (patho)physiology and biomechanics.
+Overall, the consistency of the gene expression patterns, and the results obtained from the immunohistochemistry and RNA in situ hybridization experiments indicate the high accuracy and reliability of the transcriptome atlas generated in this study.
+Therefore, this atlas provides a resource for exploring the molecular characteristics of muscles and studying the association between molecular signatures, muscle (patho)physiology and biomechanics.

 Materials and methods